-The Stockholm Pie Company sits unassumingly in a tiny corner space (next door to the beautiful Abode Gallery and below Wide Spot Performing Arts Center.)
+The Stockholm Pie & General Store sits unassumingly in a tiny corner space.
 The pie is the real deal and you won’t be sorry with the selection, which rotates daily.
 In fact, plan ahead to grab breakfast or lunch and take an extra slice along for your trip to A to Z later in the day (see below)!
 YES – Pie isn’t just for breakfast anymore!

 A to Z Produce and Bakery

 Pizza nights are SELECT TUESDAYS ONLY and require a reservation.
 (May-September).